AnkiMonkey/Converter-Merger/readme.md

 2. **PDF to Text Converter**: Converts a single PDF file to a text file.
 It extracts text from each page and formats it with separators and page numbers.

+This function is planned to be used to omit problems when copy-pasting from pdf to Excel/ANKI.
+Hereby it is possible from the TXT converted file of lecture in PDF.

 Both functionalities are accessible through a main window where users can choose between merging PDFs or converting a PDF to text.

 <p align="left">(<a href="#readme-top">back to top</a>)</p>